sahilshore/Sahil-Voice-Agent/README.md

 I am the creator and maintainer of **Sahil AI Voice Agent**, a production-oriented voice-first conversational AI system designed to simulate real-world human interaction using Retrieval-Augmented Generation (RAG) and agent-based reasoning.

 The project focuses on solving practical challenges in voice AI systems such as latency, response clarity, and browser-based speech interaction.
-It integrates speech-to-text, intelligent routing logic, and grounded responses using domain-specific retrieval pipelines.
+It integrates speech-to-speech and speech-to-text, intelligent routing logic, and grounded responses using domain-specific retrieval pipelines.

 Tech stack includes Python, Streamlit, LLM APIs, vector databases, and real-time speech processing.
 The system is deployed for live demonstrations and interview scenarios, emphasizing reliability and deterministic behavior.